PostHog/posthog.com/contents/blog/product-market-fit-game.md

 * **You can't get all five customers to look like each other** Well done on getting something sold.
 However, you can't sell a different product to every customer and call that product market fit!
 Can you repeat one of the sales you made four more times?
 Then you've completed this level.
 If not, go back a level.
 * **You keep getting stuck on this step** if you repeatedly get a little traction but cannot convert that to revenue, you perhaps don't have the skills to solve the problem you're tackling properly, even if the problem exists.
 If you _want_ to keep trying again, I suggest you do, but if this has happened a bunch of times, you'll probably have an easier time if you just choose an easier-to-solve problem.

-## What you need to complete the game
+## The things you need to complete the game

 ### A co-founder